SideQuest live in 30 minutes.

 "QuickBooks returns an error when Claude tries to submit"

 Usually an OAuth permissions issue.
-Open the OAuth Playground, rerun Step 2b to get a fresh Refresh token, update ~/.qb-distributor-mcp/.env with the new value, rerun the Step 4 one-liner, then Cmd+Q Claude Desktop and reopen.
+Run sidequest reauth-qb from any Terminal.
+It walks the Intuit OAuth dance, mints a fresh refresh token, writes it to .env, and auto-pushes it into Claude Desktop's config in one shot.
+Then Cmd+Q Claude Desktop and reopen.
 If the error persists, check the operator runbook for QB-specific error codes (3200, 5010, etc.).

 "Setup wizard hangs at 'Listening for redirect on localhost:8765'"